Two trees utilizing DeepRoot Silva Cells are flourishing compared to a pair of nearby trees planted in structural soil

 In 2015, a mixed-use commercial and residential building was constructed on Greenwich Avenue in the Connecticut town of the same name — a three-story structure known colloquially as the “gateway” to the nominal road for its highly trafficked location.
 The Victorian-style architecture is complemented by street trees framing the corner of Greenwich Avenue and Railroad Avenue, part of a green infrastructure upgrade initiated by Eric Rains Landscape Architecture.
 The two trees along Greenwich — provided 1,050 cubic feet of shared soil volume with the DeepRoot Silva Cell system — are thriving, while the two Railroad plantings in structural soil are lagging behind, noticeably lacking in robust growth and canopy fullness.

-Number of Silva Cell 42 (2x)
+Number of Silva Cells: 42 (2X)

-Type of trees: Silver Linden (Tilia Tomentosa)
+Number of Trees and Type: 2 Silver Linden (Tilia Tomentosa)

 Type of Project: Streetscape

 Project Designer: Eric Rains Landscape Architecture

 Installation Date of Silva Cells: June 2016

 A Victorian-inspired, three-story structure erected in 2015, the building at 415 Greenwich Avenue serves as the first thing commuters see when coming off the train or I-95.
 The 14,000 square foot commercial and residential building is flanked by a corner streetscape that simultaneously underwent a facelift project, spearheaded on the Greenwich Avenue side by Eric Rains Landscape Architecture.